Kilakarai: History

 It has the oldest mosque in India known as the Palaiya Kuthba Palli.
 It has a unique pre-Islamic heritage of more than 1300 years.
-The Kilakarai Muslims or Kilakarai Moors form 80% of the population of Kilakarai.
-Ibnu Batutah once said in his travel notes "it's the place where most Arab settlers live and he was surprised to see them living as in Arab land".

 The migration of the people after the decline of the marine trade and industry resulted in people exploring the other parts of the globe.
 Kilakarai has a large expatriate population and a high literacy rate.
 This has enabled the people of Kilakarai to span the globe and become active merchants in the Middle and Far East, US and European markets.

-Hameedia Primary School was started as a Madrasa in the year 1870, and gradually became a Thinnai Palli and became a registered School in 1938 due to the efforts of K.T.M.
-Hussain Sahib, fondly known as Haajiaar.
-This school is completing its sesquicentennial year (150th year) in 2020.
-The Hameedia Primary School Alumni Association - (HPSAA) consists of great stalwarts of Kilakarai including the founders of ETA, Crescent, Sathak Group and more than 100 institutions and business enterprises worldwide.

 The 1970s decline of marine trade resulted in people migrating to other countries for business and jobs.
 Now as per the law of nature the reverse migration is all set to happen.
 Post-Covid, pandemic and Lockdowns job losses have become the order of the day and disruptions are all set to happen.
 The Gulf mission to minimise the Indian immigrants, improved and fast-developing job and business opportunities in Tamil Nadu, the native bonding, self-content nature etc. have made many people come back home for good.